stanikae/jekesa/README.md

 ## Usage
 ```
-usage: jekesa [options]
+usage: jekesa <options>

 OPTIONS:
         -p      Path to output directory or project name
         -f      Path to file with list of sample IDs (one ID per line)
         -a      Select the assembler to use.
-Options available: 'spades', 'skesa'
+Options available: 'spades', 'skesa', 'velvet', 'megahit'
         -s      Species scheme name to use for mlst typing.
                 Use: 'spneumoniae' or 'spyogenes', for streptococcus pneumoniae or  streptococcus pyogenes detailed analysis.
                 Otherwise for any other schema use: 'other'.
 To check other available schema names use: mlst --longList.
         -t      Number of threads to use <integer>, (minimum value should be: 6)
         -h      Show this help
         -v      Show version

 ````
 #### Example
 ````